bdsp-core/bdsp-core.github.io/_pages/labValues.md

 Lab members should recognize and appreciate the diversity of scientific and personal backgrounds of other lab members.
 Lab members are expected to have patience and understanding for different cultures and backgrounds and have an attitude of forgiveness towards misunderstandings or conflict.
 Diversity makes our lab stronger.
 Everyone has something to contribute and something to learn.

 _Inclusion_
 In lab-sponsored or lab-centric social events, it is expected that the invitation be extended to all lab members.
-For example, the CCNL lab meeting is always open to all lab members.
+For example, the CDAC lab meeting is always open to all lab members.

 _Lab Policy on Discrimination_
 Lab members are expected to always show respect towards others.
 Lab members shall not discriminate or use any behavior or language that might be considered discriminatory.
 Lab members are expected to follow the discrimination policy outlined in the Harvard Handbook [LINK].
 Our lab believes that kindness matters and lab members are expected to act accordingly.